 All per diems are automatically uploaded and maintained by a dedicated team — employees only need to enter their trip details in the Rydoo app via their smartphone and everything is automatically calculated based on the rules set by the company.
-The traveler can them submit all his due per diems for approval in one simple tap.
+The traveler can then submit all his due per diems for approval in one simple tap.

 We also make sure everything is in perfect compliance with German law.
 For example, when a meal has been entered on the same day as a per diem, we send out a warning to the user and controllers.